Frequently Asked Questions about the Apprenticeship in Creative and Digital Media (Level 3)

 - meet your industry assessor on a regular basis to build competence unit portfolios

-- attend every classroom based session
+- attend every virtual classroom-based session

 - attend placement monitoring meetings with a representative from your training placement